ricottatosta/ember-wiz/README.md

 ## To Do

-- ember-cli integration;
+- ember-cli integration (if possible).
-- bundling and minification.